Radiodonta: Taxonomic affinities

-Taxa just basal to the radiodont, opabiniid and euarthropod branch are 'gilled lobopodians' like Pambdelurion and Kerygmachela, which occasionally united under the class Dinocaridida with opabibiids and radiodonts.
-They have body flaps, digestive glands, large (presumely compound) eyes and specialized frontal appendages like the former taxa, but their frontal appendages are not arthropodized nor fused, eyes sessile, gill-like structures less prominent, and certainlly bore lobopod underneath each of their flaps.
+Taxa just basal to the radiodont, opabiniid and euarthropod branch are 'gilled lobopodians' like Pambdelurion and Kerygmachela, which are occasionally united under the class Dinocaridida with opabibiids and radiodonts.
+They have body flaps, digestive glands, large (presumely compound) eyes and specialized frontal appendages like the former taxa, but their frontal appendages are not arthropodized nor fused, eyes sessile, gill-like structures less prominent, and certainly bore lobopod underneath each of their flaps.
 Taxa even basal to 'gilled lobopodians' are siberiids like Megadictyon and Jianshanopodia, a group of lobopodians that bore robust frontal appendages and digestive glands, but no body flaps.
 Such intermediate forms between lobopodian and radiodont/euarthropod suggest that the total-group Arthropoda arose from a paraphyletic lobopodian grade, alongside the other two extant panarthropod phyla Tardigrada and Onychophora.

 Previous studies may suggest radiodonts as a group other than stem-arthropods, such as a hitherto unknown phylum; cycloneuralian worms undergone convergent with arthropods (based on the cycloneuralian-like radial mouthparts); stem chelicerate euarthropods alongside megacheirans also known as great appendage arthropods (based on the similarity between radiodont frontal appendages, megacheiran great appendages and chelicerae); or Schinderhannes bartelsi, which resolved as a hurdiid radiodont in recent analyses, as a species more closely related to euarthropods than other radiodonts (based on some putative euarthropod-like features found on Schinderhannes).
 However, neither each of them were supported by later investigations.
 The radial mouthparts are not cycloneuralian-exclusive and more likely present result of convergent evolution or ecdysozoan plesimorphy, since they also have been found in panarthropods such as tardigrade and some lobopodians; radiodonts lacking definitive euarthropod features such as trunk tergites and multiple head appendages, and the megacheiran great appendages were considered to be deutocerebral, which could be non-homologous to the radiodont protocerebral frontal appendages; putative euarthropod characters found on the single Schinderhannes fossil is questionable and may present other radiodont-like structures.